valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 that the internal state of the database may change.
 For instance it is safe to delete or modify the current key, but may not be safe to delete any other key.
-Moreover playing with the Redis keyspace while iterating may have the effect of returning more duplicates.
+Moreover playing with the Valkey keyspace while iterating may have the effect of returning more duplicates.
 A safe pattern is to store the keys names you want to modify elsewhere, and perform the actions on the keys later when the iteration is complete.
 However this can cost a lot of